juesato/gspeech-api/README.md

 ## Installation

 Gpseech-api relies on [fluent-ffmpeg](https://www.npmjs.com/package/fluent-ffmpeg) to deal with different audio formats, which has a dependency on ffmpeg.

-You can install ffmpeg [HERE].
+Unfortunately, ffmpeg is a little bit tricky to install on Ubuntu 12.04 and 14.04.
+I followed the instructions to install from source from the ffmpeg [Installation page](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu).

+All other dependencies should be automatically handled by npm.

 `npm install gspeech-api`

-### Dependencies

- * request
- * fs
- * temp
- * async
- * fluent-ffmpeg

-Fluent-ffmpeg has an additional requirement that ffmpeg is already installed on your system.
-You can install it [HERE]

 ## Documentation